 But now, thanks to Xiaomi, you have yet another option.
 And like Xiaomi’s phone releases, its RedMi AirDots are positioned to SLASH the cost of acquiring a pair of truly wireless earbuds.
 But are they any good?
 Can a $25/£23 pair of wireless earbuds really hold their own against Apple’s AirPods or Samsung’s Galaxy Buds?

-Because the RedMi AirDots aren’t much money, I decided to buy a pair for myself to find out.
+The RedMi AirDots aren’t much money, so I decided to buy a pair for myself.
 What follows is my full review of Xiaomi’s RedMi AirDots based on several weeks of use in a variety of different settings and places, including a flight, journeys on a bus and train, and a few gym sessions.
 Did they cut the mustard?
 Read on to find out…

 Xiaomi RedMi AirDots Review: Design